-How to cite a book in a bibliography using Chicago
+How to reference a book using the Chicago Manual of Style

 The most basic entry for a book consists of the author’s name, the title of the book, publisher city, publisher name, and the year of publication.